The Latest: Mayor Bowser holds press conference after Trump announces plan to make DC safer

 A federal appeals court has given the Trump administration until Friday to restore a website that tracks spending appropriated by Congress.

-In a ruling on Saturday, a three-judge panel of the U.S. Court of Appeals for the DC Circuit refused to block a lower court order requiring the restoration.
+In a Saturday ruling, a three-judge panel of the U.S. Court of Appeals for the D.C.
+Circuit refused to block a lower court order requiring the restoration.
 The court said disclosing the spending information was a “permissible exercise of legislative authority” with roots in the nation’s founding.
 An email to the Office of Management and Budget on Monday was not immediately returned.

 The database at issue in the case first went up in July 2022.
 The Trump administration pulled it down in March.
 It argued publicly disclosing spending decisions intrudes on executive power.
 The administration has faced numerous lawsuits over decisions to freeze spending authorized by Congress.

-Following President Donald Trump’s announcement on Monday that he would deploy National Guard troop to take over the city’s police department, civil rights leader Rev. Al Sharpton warned of the move’s potential long-term repercussions.
+Trump’s announcement that he would deploy National Guard troop to take over the city’s police department, the Rev. Al Sharpton warned of the move’s potential long-term repercussions.

-“Donald Trump was inspired to take this disgusting, dangerous, and derogatory action solely out of self interest,” Sharpton said in a statement.
+“Donald Trump was inspired to take this disgusting, dangerous, and derogatory action solely out of self interest,” the civil rights leader said in a statement.
 “Let’s call the inspiration for this assault on a majority Black city for what it is: another bid to distract his angry, frustrated base over his administration’s handling of the Epstein files.”

-Sharpton said D.C.’s leadership must push back on the president’s use of Washington D.C. and its residents as “political props.”
+Sharpton said D.C.’s leadership must push back on the president’s use of the city and its residents as “political props.”

 “We cannot, nor will we, take this lying down,” he said.
 “Threatening to hit if people spit, calling all Black and low-income neighborhoods slums, and throwing away the humanity of homeless people by equating them to criminals is the beginning of the end if we don’t stand up.
 This is the ultimate affront to justice and civil rights many of us have dedicated our lives to protecting and expanding.”